MrFriendCS/MrFriendCS.github.io/n5/ddd/N5-DDD-School-Houses/instructions.md

 Age: 17
 ```

-### Task 7

-a)	From now on, Mr N. Craven wishes to be known as DJ Nicky Cray and has changed his house colour to rainbow.
-Write a statement to update the record in the House table
+25. From now on, Mr N. Craven wishes to be known as DJ Nicky Cray and has changed his house colour to rainbow.
+Write a statement to update the record in the House table.

-b)	Write a statement to update the record for Suellen Wrigley to Kelvin
+26. Write a statement to update the record for Suellen Wrigley to Kelvin.

-c)	Write a statement to update the record for Mary Cawdron to Mary Lawrie
+27. Write a statement to update the record for Mary Cawdron to Mary Lawrie.

-d)	Write a statement to update the record for Nora Coil to Clyde
+28. Write a statement to update the record for Nora Coil to Clyde.

-### Task 8

-a)	It was decided that the Paisley house was a terrible idea.
-Write a SQL statement to delete this house from the database
+29. It was decided that the Paisley house was a terrible idea.
+Write a SQL statement to delete this house from the database.

-b)	Write a SQL statement to delete Ernie Dawson from the Pupil table
+30. Write a SQL statement to delete Ernie Dawson from the Pupil table.

-c)	Write a statement to delete Barry Wales from the Pupil table
+31. Write a statement to delete Barry Wales from the Pupil table.

-d)	Delete Ben Barry from the Pupil table
+32. Delete Ben Barry from the Pupil table.

-### Task 9

-a)	Write a statement that shows `first_name`, `last_name` and `guidance_teacher` for all pupils
+33. Write a statement that shows `firstName`, `lastName` and `guidanceTeacher` for all pupils.

-b)	Shows first name, surname , age and guidance teacher for girls in the year group S3, ordered by age ascending, surname ascending
+34. Shows first name, surname , age and guidance teacher for girls in the year group S3, ordered by age ascending, surname ascending.

-c)	Show forename, surname and year for all pupils in Forth, order by surname ascending
+35. Show forename, surname and year for all pupils in Forth, order by surname ascending.

-d)	Shows forename, surname and guidance teacher for Pupils in the year group S5 and gender male, ordered by age descending, surname ascending
+36. Shows forename, surname and guidance teacher for Pupils in the year group S5 and gender male, ordered by age descending, surname ascending.